 IPassivePacketSink.
 Packets can be pushed

-into gates and packets can be popped from gates.
+into gates and packets can be pulled from gates.
 Both of these operations are

 synchronous, they either finish successfully or throw an exception.
 The main

-difference between pushing and popping is the subject of the activity.
+difference between pushing and pulling is the subject of the activity.
 In the

 former case, when a packet is pushed, the activity is initiated by the source

 of the packet.
-In contrast, when a packet is popped, the activity is initiated
+In contrast, when a packet is pulled, the activity is initiated

 by the sink of the packet.
 In both cases, the passive elements can be asked

-via separate methods to tell if they can be pushed or popped in their current
+via separate methods to tell if they can be pushed or pulled on a specific gate

-state either with respect to a specific packet or any packet thereof.
+in their current state either with respect to a specific packet or any packet

 Queueing model elements can be divided into two categories with respect to the